voxpelli/moz-showforpage/README.md

 ### Option syntax: onPageShow

 Same as `onLocationChange` but also includes an additional second parameter that is `true` if the background page is loaded in background and otherwise false.
 That second parameter is useful as it indicates that `onLocationChange` likely hasn't been called prior to `onPageShow`.

+### Option syntax: onLink

+Should be a function.
+Is called with the URL of the current page as its first argument, an object containing all link data as its second argument (rels, href and title) and includes a last parameter like `onPageShow` that indicates if the page is loaded in the background.
+The function is called with the link element as its context.

 ## How to use